|Host The Apollo Works||#5|

 - TEACHING NOTES:

-- Hoping most courses provide at least five hours of on-campus timetabled learning per student each week during each semester/block, with the remainder delivered online.
+- Most courses to provide at least five hours of on-campus timetabled learning per student each week during each semester/block, with the remainder delivered online.

 Ask a new question about Priory Hall